3 Helpful / 0 Not

 1 Helpful / 4 Not

 Pros: Plenty of Open holes.
-Nice Tee Pads.
+Nice mix of open and wooded holes and great tee pads?
 Longs are more than fair for us average players.
 Short tees available for beginners.
 Located in a safe, bucolic location.

 1 of 5 people found this review helpful.